Interactive ontology debugging: two query strategies for efficient fault localization: Conclusions

 \section{Conclusions}

-In this paper we presented an approach to the sequential diagnosis of ontologies.
-We showed that the axioms generated by classification and realization can be exploited to generate queries which differentiate between diagnoses.
-To rank the utility of these queries we employ knowledge about typical user errors in ontology axioms.
-Based on the likelihood of an ontology axiom to contain an error we predict the information gain produced by a query result, enabling us to select the next best query according to a one-step-lookahead entropy-based scoring function.
-We outlined the implementation of a sequential debugging algorithm and compared our proposed method with a ``Split-in-half" strategy.
-Our experiments showed a significant reduction in the number of queries required to identify the target diagnosis.
-In addition, our evaluation employing real-word ontologies indicates that even a rough estimate of the prior probabilities of faults with a moderate variance allow the advantageous application of the entropy-based query selection.
+In this paper we presented an approach to the interactive diagnosis of ontologies.
+This approach is applicable to any ontology language with monotonic semantics.
+We showed that the axioms generated by classification and realization reasoning services can be exploited to generate queries which differentiate between diagnoses.
+For selecting the best next query we proposed two strategies: The ``split-in-half" strategy prefers queries which allow eliminating a half of leading diagnoses.
+The entropy-based strategy employs information theoretic concepts to exploit knowledge about the likelihood of axioms needing to be changed because the ontology at hand is faulty.
+Based on the probability of an axiom containing an error we predict the information gain produced by a query result, enabling us to select the best subsequent query according to a one-step-lookahead entropy-based scoring function.
+We described the implementation of a interactive debugging algorithm and compared the entropy-based method with the ``split-in-half" strategy.
+Our experiments showed a significant reduction in the number of queries required to identify the target diagnosis when the entropy-based method is applied.
+Depending on the quality of the prior probabilities the number of queries required may be reduced by up to 60\%.